South Station: Renovations

 In 1978, the BRA sold what was left of the station to the MBTA, though the BRA retained air rights over the station.
 Funding was obtained for a major renovation of the station that was completed in 1989.
 A total of 13 tracks became available, all with high level platforms and some capable of handling 12-car trains.
 Piers were installed for the eventual construction of an office building and bus station above the tracks.
 This renovation also added direct access to the Red Line subway station from inside the surface station lobby; previously, the only access was via street stairwells.
 The Central Artery/Tunnel Project (Big Dig) occupied almost all of the building's office space beginning in July 1988.

 In 1988 the MBTA entered into a ground lease for the interior concourse and office space areas, transferring management of those spaces to Beacon South Station Associates.
 The lease split the revenue from the station between the MBTA and Beacon South Station Associates, in exchange Beacon financed the renovation and upkeep of the building.
 Beacon South Station Associates was acquired by EQ Office in 1997, which was itself acquired by the Blackstone Group in 2007.

 After some delays, an inter-city bus terminal opened in October 1995, replacing one on top of the I-93 Dewey Square Tunnel diagonally across from the station between Summer Street and Congress Street.
 The new bus terminal has direct ramp connections to I-93 and the Massachusetts Turnpike.
 The renovations, including the bus terminal, cost $195 million in 2001 dollars.

 In September 2017, the Ashkenazy Acquisition Corporation, which also owned the Faneuil Hall Marketplace, purchased the 98-year lease on the office space and concourse areas of the station from the Blackstone Group for $123.2 million.
 The MBTA began installation of fare gates for the commuter rail and Amtrak platforms in September 2025.
+The fare gates were put in use on December 30, 2025.
+By September 2026, the fare gates were out of service about 10% of the time.
+A "wind tunnel" effect created by the arched concourse caused outside precipitation to reach and affect the gates.

 In August 2019, the Federal Railroad Administration awarded MassDOT up to $41.2 million to replace much of the Tower 1 interlocking outside South Station.
 The remaining $41 million of the $82 million project will be funded by Amtrak and the MBTA.
 As of January 2021, completion is expected in 2026.
 Bidding for the $68.7 million main construction contract opened in September 2022.
 The MBTA awarded the contract at a higher cost of $99 million in March 2023.